jpavlicek00/jpavlicek00/README.md

 ## Hi there 👋

-My name is Henry, and I'm a former AI Developer currently transitioning to Data Engineering.
+My name is Jindra, and I'm a former AI Developer currently transitioning to Data Engineering.
 Interested in all things data!

 🚀 Active Projects